SAT-solver-ANalyzer/SATAn/docs/architecture.md

 !!! info "Requirements"

 	A shared, reliable file system, like [Lustre](https://www.lustre.org/) (with `-o flock` mount) or [BeeGFS](https://en.wikipedia.org/wiki/BeeGFS).

-	The `Locking` coordinator relies on file locks for synchronization.
+	The `Locking` coordinator relies on the `rename` being atomic and hostnames being unique across the cluster for synchronization.

 ???+ warning "Limitations"

 	The `Locking` coordinator relies on the FS and as such will have a rather high usage of metadata related syscalls.
 	This is proportional to the throughput of the executor but should be kept in mind when working with, e.g., Lustre to avoid overly straining the metadata servers in shared environments.
-	It shouldn't be a problem in low throughput scenarios.
+	It shouldn't be a problem in low throughput (above 10-50 ms per run) scenarios.

 	This coordinator doesn't allow scheduling of test iterations on multiple nodes.
 	You should check the node to node performance delta and account for it when doing analysis down the line.

 	Results are stored in a separate database file per node when SQLite or DuckDB.
+	This requires the cluster to have unique hostnames per node, like `bcn[1000-1500]`, this might be mitigaed later on as seen fit with, e.g. a random prefix.
 	These files can be merged by the runner `runner merge [filenames ...]` afterwards.

 	If any of the above problems are a potential problem consider the `Coordinated` coordinator.